alissa404/Fake_news_Sentiment_model/README.md

 # Fake_news_Sentiment_model

 I build a fakenews detection model utilizing Bidirectional LSTM model with sentiment features and attention.
-Improving the tranditional fake news model, our model is adapted from DEAN model and HAN model.
+Improving the tranditional fake news model, the model is adapted from DEAN model and HAN model.

-To evaluate the effectiveness of each feature, we use quantitative analysis on each sentiment features.
+To evaluate the effectiveness of each feature, I use quantitative analysis on each sentiment features.
 The result is shown below.

 ![image](https://github.com/alissa404/Fake_news_Sentiment_model/blob/main/ablation.png)